tadyuh76/BinaryTreeCalculator/README.md

 ## 📝 Usage

-1. Enter a mathematical expression using the on-screen buttons or keyboard.
+1. Enter a mathematical expression using the on-screen buttons.
 2. Click the `=` button to evaluate the expression.
 3. Use `AC` to clear the expression or `Del` to delete the last character.

-## 📂 Project Structure

-- **`MainForm.cs`**: Contains the main logic for UI interaction and expression evaluation.
-- **`MainForm.Designer.cs`**: Auto-generated code for the calculator's graphical interface.
-- **`Node.cs`**: Defines the structure and functionality of binary tree nodes used in evaluation.

 ## 💡 Example Expressions